nehagarg702/MoviesApp/README.md

 - **Search Feature**: Users can search for movies by name and overview using a search bar integrated into the main movie list screen.
 - **Coroutines**: Utilized to handle asynchronous operations and background tasks efficiently, ensuring smooth performance and responsiveness of the app.
 - **Pull to Refresh**: A feature allowing users to refresh the movie list by pulling down from the top of the screen, ensuring they always have the most up-to-date information.
+- **Dark Theme Support**: The app supports a dark theme to enhance the user experience in low-light environments.